daegalus/csrd/content.en/02-creating-your-character/_index.md

 Skills and other advantages also ease a task, and you can use them in conjunction with Effort.
 In addition, your character might have special abilities or equipment that allow you to apply Effort to accomplish a special effect, such as knocking down a foe with an attack or affecting multiple targets with a power that normally affects only one.

-{{< hint info >}}
+> [!NOTE]
-When applying Effort to melee attacks, you have the option of spending points from either your Might Pool or your Speed Pool.
+> When applying Effort to melee attacks, you have the option of spending points from either your Might Pool or your Speed Pool.
 When making ranged attacks, you may spend points only from your Speed Pool.
 This reflects that with melee you sometimes use brute force and sometimes use finesse, but with ranged attacks, it's always about careful targeting.
-{{< /hint >}}

 ## Effort And Damage